Last Updated: Tuesday, 23 May 2017 22:54

-GOTS version 4.0 was due for revision in the current year leading to a revised standard, GOTS Version 5.0 in April 2017.
+GOTS version 4.0 was due for revision in 2017 and following a comprehensive process let to the Revised Standard Version 5.0 released on 1 March 2017.

 The revision process involved a transparent process where multiple stakeholders are encouraged to participate in.
 The revision process as carried out for current GOTS version functioned extremely well and was appreciated by market participants and in the public.